bronnimannj/postcode_quality_uk/README.md

 To save more space, I downcasted the numerical columns.
 All files are saved in file "data/filtered".

 I was able to cut down data size from 1.14GB to 88MB.

+### postcode_quality_check.ipynb

+This notebook is the Python version of the main file for this analysis.
+It reads the different filtered tables, joins them, and then return some results depending on a postcode input.

+The results given are:
+- The name of the postcode, LSOA, District and Sector
+- The risk of flooding of the postcode
+- The elevation of the postcode
+- The number of cats in the districts (with histogram and quantile on the country's distribution)
+- The average number of dogs per household (with histogram and quantile on the country's distribution)
+- A map where the postcode can be found
+- The different IMD ranks

+### postcode_quality_check.R

+This notebook is the R version of the main file for this analysis.
+It reads the different filtered tables, joins them, and then return some results depending on a postcode input in a form of a Shiny App.

+The results given are:
+- The name of the postcode, LSOA, District and Sector
+- The risk of flooding of the postcode
+- The elevation of the postcode
+- The number of cats in the districts (with histogram and quantile on the country's distribution)
+- The average number of dogs per household (with histogram and quantile on the country's distribution)
+- A map where the postcode can be found
+- The different IMD ranks

+### Misc

+The other files are admin files:
+- .gitignore: filters the files that will be pushed to GitHub
+- LICENSE: the licence for this repo
+- R_version_project.Rproj: The R project file to open Rstudio
+- postcode_quality_uk.code-workspace: the VScode workspace with the nice VScode parameters

 ## Links